“The Longest Night”

 UPenn white legacy sons of bitches…

-Whatever.
+It was fine.
 They didn’t matter.

 Their bullshit always seems far away when you’re here, she’d said.

-Years fanned past in his memory like pages of an open book struck by a gust of wind.
+Years fanned past in his memory, like pages of an open book struck by a gust of wind.
 He recalled, like it had been yesterday, a message she’d left in his voicemail last summer:

 So Dad just fucking showed up out of nowhere.
 Doesn’t remember who I am, keeps thinking I’m Mom.
 Fucking drugs finally cooked his brain or something.
 I don’t know what to do with him.
 And Mom’s still fuck knows where, and like…actually, you know what, I don’t know why I even fucking called you, ’cause honestly?
 Fuck you, Luke.
 I don’t even want your help at this point.
 The most you’ll do is give me some schlocky spiel about how you’re here for me always and forever, then stop answering my texts the millisecond the shit hits the fan.
 So like…fuck you.
 I hope wherever you are right now you can feel in the marrow of your fucking bones how much I fucking hate you and what a fucking piece-of-shit liar you are.